neoforged/.github/primers/1.21.2/index.md

         - `getWantedVisbility` - Returns the visbility of the toast to render.
         - `update` - Updates the data within the toast.
     - `TutorialToast` has a constructor that takes in an `int` to represent the time to display in milliseconds.
+- `net.minecraft.client.gui.screens`
-- `net.minecraft.client.gui.screens.BackupConfirmScreen` has a constructor that takes in another `Component` that represents the prompt for erasing the cache.
+    - `BackupConfirmScreen` has a constructor that takes in another `Component` that represents the prompt for erasing the cache.
+    - `Screen`
+        - `getFont` - Returns the current font used for rendering the screen.
+        - `showsActiveEffects` - When true, shows the mob effects currently applied to the player, assuming that such functionality is added to the screen in question.
+- `net.minecraft.client.gui.screens.inventory`
-- `net.minecraft.client.gui.screens.inventory.AbstractContainerScreen`
+    - `AbstractContainerScreen`
         - `BACKGROUND_TEXTURE_WIDTH`, `BACKGROUND_TEXTURE_HEIGHT` - Both set to 256.
         - `addItemSlotMouseAction` - Adds a mouse action when hovering over a slot.
+        - `renderSlots` - Renders all active slots within the menu.
+    - `AbstractRecipeBookScreen` - A screen that has a renderable and interactable `RecipeBookComponent` supplied from the constructor.
 - `net.minecraft.client.gui.screens.inventory.tooltip.ClientTooltipComponent#showTooltipWithItemInHand`- Returns whether the tooltip should be rendered when the item is in the player's hand.
 - `net.minecraft.client.gui.screens.worldselection`
     - `CreateWorldCallback` - An interface that creates the world given the current screen, registries, level data, and path directory.